D

 Dobbs, Mattiwilda

-Black American soprano vocalist and teacher, toured the USA, Europe, Australia, New Zealand and Israel.
+Black American soprano vocalist and teacher, toured the USA, Europe, Australia,

 (b.
 July 11, 1925, Atlanta, Georgia)